BrianLusina/PythonSnips/WeatherForecastMailer/README.md

     RESPONSE
     `{"coord":{"lon":-0.13,"lat":51.51},"weather":[{"id":500,"main":"Rain","description":"light rain","icon":"10d"}],
     "base":"cmc stations","main":{"temp":292.47,"pressure":1015,"humidity":64,"temp_min":291.15,"temp_max":293.71}, "wind":{"speed":6.7,"deg":210,"gust":11.8},"clouds":{"all":88},"dt":1472908819,"sys":{"type":1,"id":5091,"message":0    .0054,"country":"GB","sunrise":1472879862,"sunset":1472928019},"id":2643743,"name":"London","cod":200}`

++ **Simple Mail Transfer Protocol, smtplib** which will be used to send emails.
+This is a library that has been built into Python and will not need installing using pip.

 + **Text file (or JSON) with email addresses**, they do not have to be hundreds of them, just enough for testing.
 + **Text file (or JSON) with schedules**.
 These could be schedules of any kind you like.